Michigan Section MAA Awards

 Nominations are being solicited for the annual MAA Michigan Section Distinguished Teaching Award.
 The Distinguished Teaching Award Committee strongly urges departments or individuals to nominate deserving faculty for this award.
 We recognize that there are many outstanding teachers in the section, but we can consider only those who are nominated.
 The committee particularly welcomes nominations of individuals from groups (or type of institutions) that have historically been under-represented in mathematics or in the list of previous recipients of the award on the Section's history webpage.

-Please send an electronic copy of the completed nomination form, which is available at the Section's website, to Sarah Koch <kochsc@umich.edu>.
-The awards committee will accept nominations until January 31, 2024.
+Please send an electronic copy of the completed nomination form, which is available at the Section's website, to Abe Edwards <aedwards@msu.edu>.
+The awards committee will accept nominations until January 31, 2026.
 Please use "Michigan DTA Nomination" in the subject line.
 The Distinguished Teaching Award recognizes outstanding teaching and is presented at the annual meeting of the Michigan Section.
 The recipient of this award will also, upon receipt of additional supporting material, become the Michigan section nominee for the national MAA Deborah and Franklin Tepper Haimo Award for Distinguished College or University Teaching of Mathematics.
 Current and past recipients of the Distinguished Teaching Award are listed on the Section's history webpage.
 Anyone may make a nomination (of someone else; self-nomination is not permitted), but nominations from chairs in departments of mathematical sciences are especially solicited.
 To be eligible for the award, a nominee must:

 Distinguished Service Award